OmengU/quap/documentation/documentation.typ

 Docker itself is a system that gives developers the ability to deploy software quickly.
 It might be easier to imagine it as a way to package an application, including all dependencies and configuration files into a self-contained and reusable package.
 Said package is referred to as a Container.
 Docker is often used in combination with a #acr("CI/CD") pipeline, where code is automatically tested and built and, in the case of Continuous Deployment, published.

 Images are the core of Docker.
 Images contain instructions on how to build Containers.
 Therefore, it is possible to think of them as "Blueprints" for creating Containers.
 The instructions are defined in a Dockerfile containing information about the Container #acr("OS"), startup commands, and software dependencies.
-Containers themselves are instances of Docker images.
+Containers themselves are instances of Docker Images.
 Containers are isolated and self-contained.
 It is possible to run multiple instances of them simultaneously.
 This helps improve the stability and security of the deployed application.

-Even if a developer does not containerize their software, as is the case with this project, Docker can still be a helpful tool because many common dependencies, such as databases, are available as docker images, which removes the need to install them on the development machine itself. @misc-dockerdesktop
+Even if a developer does not containerize their software, as is the case with this project, Docker can still be a helpful tool because many common dependencies, such as databases, are available as Docker Images, which removes the need to install them on the development machine itself. @misc-dockerdesktop
-=== Other Software
+=== Other
 This section outlines software used for various miscellaneous tasks other than software development.
 ==== Mozilla Firefox
 Mozilla Firefox is an open-source Web Browser developed by the Mozilla Corporation.
 It began development in 1998 as a fork of the then open-source Netscape Navigator Browser, which had at one point been the most popular Web Browser in the early days of the internet.
 It had, however, lost a significant bit of popularity by the time it was made open-source.
 Firefox, in turn, became a prevalent browser in the 2000s, but it has seen declining usage for the last couple of years as the Chrome Browser, developed by Google, has taken the lead.
 Depending on the region, Firefox now hovers around 3 to 10% market share.